ha2398/radix-tree/README.md

 This implementation only allows the lookups to occur sequentially, that is, once a lookup operation starts, a mutex is locked, forcing the other ones to wait.
 When this same lookup operation ends, the mutex is released and the next lookup operation is allowed to start.

-### p_lock_level
+### lock_level

 In order to push the idea of parallel lookups on the tree forward and develop some sort of parallelism, the approach used in **sequential** needs to be replaced.
 For that, we need to try to identify what is the critical part of the tree being accessed that needs some sort of protection so that no threads modify it concurrently causing errors.
 The levels of the tree are one of these critical parts: two threads accessing different levels of the tree offer no threat to the safety of the lookups.

 Thinking of that, we can lock a mutex for each level being accessed, and unlock it as soon as the thread currently accessing that level moves forward to traverse the next level.

-### p_lock_node
+### lock_node

-Extending the idea of **p_lock_level**, we can observe that, at a given moment, a level must be locked (using a mutex) but a single thread accesses more than one node of that level.
+Extending the idea of **lock_level**, we can observe that, at a given moment, a level must be locked (using a mutex) but a single thread accesses more than one node of that level.
 Hence, there is no need to lock an entire level of the tree, while unlocking a single node suffices.

 To allow more threads to perform lookups on the same tree concurrently, we can lock a mutex for each node being accessed, and unlock it as soon as the thread currently accessing that node moves forward to traverse its child node.

 This approach maintains thread safety because no two threads will access the same node (and modify it, by adding children to it) at the same time.

-### p_lock_subtree
+### lock_subtree

-The main problem with **p_lock_node** is that it acquires and releases a very large quantity of mutexes (every time a node is being accessed!), which causes signifcant slowdown in the lookups.
+The main problem with **lock_node** is that it acquires and releases a very large quantity of mutexes (every time a node is being accessed!), which causes signifcant slowdown in the lookups.

 To fix that, we can observe the path that a thread traverses by performing a lookup.
 It starts on the root node and goes, node by node, until a leaf.
 This path that all threads traverse during a lookup is a subtree of the radix tree, and all the operations a thread might perform are restrict to this subtree.

 Therefore, it suffices to keep thread safety to lock the subtree about to be traversed by a thread at the beggining of all lookups and unlock it when the lookup finishes.

-This approach reduces the number of mutexes in comparison to **p_lock_node**
+This approach reduces the number of mutexes in comparison to **lock_node**

-### p_lockless
+### lockless

-Even though the performance of **p_lock_subtree** is a great improvement in comparison to the other implementations, we can still observe that the cost of locking and unlocking a mutex cause great slowdown for the implementation.
+Even though the performance of **lock_subtree** is a great improvement in comparison to the other implementations, we can still observe that the cost of locking and unlocking a mutex cause great slowdown for the implementation.

 In order to get rid of this cost, it is necessary to think of ways that replace mutexes but keep the thread safety that mutexes assert.